Titans’ timing for 1st Thursday night game couldn’t be worse

 Then Tennessee lost three more to injuries during the game.

-And oh yeah, the Titans kicker is hurting now too before a trip to Green Bay (4-6).
+And oh yeah, Titans kicker Randy Bullock’s calf on his right, kicking leg is hurt now too before a trip to Green Bay (4-6).

 It’s time for some Jedi mind tricks – beyond the usual NFL ploy of pretending Monday really is Wednesday and not the day usually spent recovering from playing a game 24 hours earlier.